farshad-s/Naruto-Fan-Page/README.md

 If you get 3 or more questions right, you pass, else you fail!

-Play till the end and see if you are a real Naruto Fan
+Play till the end and see if you have what it takes to pass the academy and become a Genin!